From General DMS to Telemedicine, learn what Sonographers do every day

 Essential Job Duties and Requirements

-• Presenting images and preliminary findings to physicians and the healthcare team
+- Present images and preliminary observations to physicians and collaborate with the healthcare team.

-• Maintaining patient records and adding medical notes related to the ultrasound procedure
+- Accurately document patient records and include relevant medical notes from the ultrasound procedure.

 What Skills do Sonographers Need to Have?